r7butler/Chases-Tool/README.md

 # Chases-Tool
 Our re-creation of Chase's tool to build the discrepancy report for the infauna data

 The file called chasestool.ipynb is a jupyter notebook that has the code we are using along with line by line explanations, as well as the output that it gives.
+Click on it to check it out.

 The file called DiscrepancyReport.csv is the actual output from our python code re-creation of Chase's tool.